Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-A prospective, observational cohort study of patients with clinically evident stroke syndromes with either a recent infarct visible on diagnostic MRI or CT scan or no other lesions explaining symptoms.
-Imaged using a Prisma Siemens scanner, at 3 Tesla magnetic field strength.
-Data used in this paper is from the first study visit, which was a maximum of three months after patients initially presented to Edniburgh/Lothian stroke services.
+\paragraph{MSS3 \cite{clancy2021rationale}} This dataset originates from a prospective, observational cohort study of patients presenting with clinically evident stroke syndromes.
+Patient inclusion was based on having either a recent infarct visible on a diagnostic MRI or CT scan, or the absence of other lesions that could explain their symptoms.
+All neuroimaging data was acquired using a 3 Tesla Siemens Prisma MRI scanner.
+The data utilised in this paper was obtained from the first study visit, which occurred a maximum of three months after patients initially presented to the Edinburgh and Lothian stroke services.